This topic describes methods of calling items declared in another unit with DelphiScript code.

 DelphiScript allows script units to refer to each other using circular references.
 For instance, if you need to call scripts declared in UnitA from UnitB, and to call scripts declared in UnitB from UnitA, you must add references to both units.

-USEUNITstatement does not import, share or merge project items.
-So, these elements remain available only for the project the unit is imported from.
-To be able to work with elements that reside within external projects, you may need to import them to or share them with the current project that uses the unit.
+usesstatement does not copy, share, or merge project items.
+These elements remain available only for the project the unit is imported from.
+To be able to work with elements that reside within external projects, import them to or share them with the current project.
 For more information about this, see Sharing Project Items and Their Child Elements Among Several Projects.

 If you reference a script from another project, and that script uses object names from Name Mapping, you may need to merge the external Name Mapping file with your local Name Mapping file.
 For instructions, see Merge Name Mapping Files.